samwell-ho/openpgp-ca/doc/src/details.md

 ## Regular certifications

-A certification is a record that indicates what key an individual allegedly controls.
-When Bob verifies that Carol's key is `0xCCCC`, he can create a certification that records that fact.
+A certification is a record that indicates what key an entity allegedly controls.
+When Bob certified that Carol's key is `0xCCCC`, he can create a certification that records that fact.
 The certification is first useful to him: all of his software now understands that he has verified Carol's key.
 If he publishes the certification, e.g., on a key server,